To Understand how to use self-hypnosis, it will be easier to first examine “hypnosis” itself.

 Hypnosis: noun – A procedure in which suggestions (from the “operator,” “hypnotist,” or “guide”) are given (to a subject) during a state of focused awareness.

-In other words, a hypnotic process is underway any time a person’s attention is focused and possibilities are offered for a person’s consideration.
+In other words, a hypnotic process is underway any time a person’s attention is focused and possibilities are offered for their consideration.

 If this is done over a longer period of time, say 10 minutes, you will tend to go to a deeper level, especially if gentle music is playing in the background.
 And if you are listening to a talented storyteller, you can go even deeper, since you don’t have to know what suggestions to use next.
 The more experienced the storyteller, the more deeply you can go into the experience.